 Though NJY Camps is one of the largest Jewish summer camps in the world, we believe that each person’s religious journey is different.
 We take pride in being cross denominational as we foster a scope of religious connections throughout our overnight camps, family programming, and visiting groups.
 Above all, Jewish values are human values, and all are welcome here.

-The NJY Camps is governed by a Board of Directors, which includes JCC representatives, regional leaders, former campers and other friends.
-Our camps are accredited by the American Camping Association, and we are an affiliate of the Foundation for Jewish Camp.
+NJY Camps is independently governed by a Board of Directors, which includes regional leaders, alumni, friends, and supporters.
+Our camps are accredited by the American Camping Association, and we are an affiliate of the JCC Association of North America.

 Our Dedicated Team